ACT Criminal Law

 The provision states a person is guilty of a crime if they, with intent to defraud, by deceit or any fraudulent means:

-- obtain property from a person;
+- obtain property from a person; or

-- induce a person to deliver property to another person;
+- induce a person to deliver property to another person; or

-- gain a financial benefit;
+- gain a benefit, financial or otherwise, for any person; or

-- cause a detriment, financial or otherwise;
+- causes a detriment, financial or otherwise, to any person; or

-- induce any person to do something they are lawfully entitled to abstain from doing;
+- induce any person to do something they are lawfully entitled to abstain from doing; or

 - induce any person to abstain from doing something they are lawfully entitled to do.